devhliu/dcmCheck/extensions/cornerstone/README.md

 ## Commands Module

 This extensions includes the following `Commands` and `Command Definitions`.
-These can be registered with `@ohif/core`'s `CommandManager`.
+These can be registered with `@dcmcloud/core`'s `CommandManager`.
 After registering the commands, they can be bound to `hotkeys` using the `HotkeysManager` and listed in the `UserPreferences` modal.

-You can read more about [`Commands`][docs-commands], [`Hotkeys`][docs-hotkeys], and the [`UserPreferences` Modal][docs-userprefs] in their respective locations in the OHIF Viewer's documentation.
+You can read more about [`Commands`][docs-commands], [`Hotkeys`][docs-hotkeys], and the [`UserPreferences` Modal][docs-userprefs] in their respective locations in the DCMCloud Viewer's documentation.

 | Command Name                 | Description                             | Store Contexts |
 | ---------------------------- | --------------------------------------- | -------------- |